Noncontact friction: Role of phonon damping and its nonuniversality: System: Viscoelastic Solid

 \subsection{Friction of a weakly coupled point probe}

-When moving with small amplitudes, the point particle probe with mass $m$ in Fig.~\ref{fig:drawing} at position ${\bm r}^p$ (with $z^p=h$) follows an equation of motion
+When moving with small amplitudes, the point particle probe with mass $m$ in Fig.~\ref{fig:drawing} at position ${\bm r}^p$ (with $z^p=h$) follows an equation of motion~\cite{zwanzig01a,persson85a,kantorovich08a_theory,ness15a}

-Here, $\Lambda_{ij}$ is the complex friction tensor, whose real part, $\Gamma_{ij}=\Re[\Lambda_{ij}]$ we aim to determine, and $F_i^{\rm ps}(h,\omega)$ is the (stochastic) force acting between the probe and the surface, whose underlying pairwise interaction we assume known.
+Here, $\Lambda_{ij}$ is the complex friction tensor, whose real part, $\Gamma_{ij}=\Re[\Lambda_{ij}]$ we aim to determine, and $F_i^{\rm ps}(h,\omega)$ is the (stochastic) force acting between the probe and the surface.
 For the linear equation, Eq.~\eqref{eq:prob_eqm}, they are connected by a Green-Kubo relation~\cite{kubo12a,zwanzig01a,kruger16a},

 where $\langle A;B\rangle=\langle (A-\langle A\rangle)(B-\langle B\rangle)\rangle$ denotes the covariance, which is finite in Eq.~\eqref{eq:ff_cor_bare} because of thermal fluctuations.
 In the weak coupling limit, we evaluate the force covariance on the right hand side of Eq.~\eqref{eq:ff_cor_bare} under the dynamics in the \textit{absence} of the probe.
 The friction tensor is then naturally of second order of interaction forces, which is the leading order at large distance \cite{lee20a}.
 The dynamics of the semi-infinite solid in absence of the probe is obtained using the methods introduced in Secs.~\ref{sec:macro} and \ref{sec:micro}.